 We retain your personal data so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.

-Moreover, we retain your personal data in case another role within the Emirates Group becomes vacant for which you may be a fitting candidate and if you authorise us to do so.
+Moreover, we retain your personal data in case another role within the MMI ELR Group becomes vacant for which you may be a fitting candidate and if you authorise us to do so.

 LEGAL RIGHTS AVAILABLE TO HELP MANAGE YOUR PRIVACY